arti-max/ModernClassic/README.md

   <img src="path/to/your/logo_or_banner.png" alt="Project Banner" width="720">
 </p>

-A procedural voxel world exploration and creation game inspired by early versions of Minecraft, built from the ground up in Python using the **Ursina Engine**.
-This project showcases a custom-built rendering pipeline, dynamic chunk management, and a physics system to create an infinite, modifiable world.
+A creation game inspired by early versions of Minecraft, built from the ground up in Python using the **Ursina Engine**.
+This project showcases a custom-built rendering pipeline and a simple physics system.

 ---

 ## 📸 Screenshots

 Here are a few moments from the world of ModernClassic.

-*_(Replace the placeholder images with your actual screenshots.
-You can drag and drop them into a GitHub issue or pull request to get a URL, or store them in your repository.)_*

 | In-Game World                                    | Building Mechanics                              |
 | -----------------------------------------------  | ----------------------------------------------- |